Syed-A-Naqvi/audiomorph/README.md

 # Description

-The purpose of this project is to granularly control the amount of noise inserted into a sound file.
-The idea is to be able to specify the type of noise and the percentage of noise with 0 being equivalent to the original sound file and 1 being indistinguishable from pure noise.
+The purpose of this project is to obtain granular control over the amount of noise inserted into a sound file.
+One can specify the desired sound to noise ratio and the appropriate amount of white noise will be inserted into the sound file.
+Controlled noise insertion allows for testing the effectos of noise on audio in various settings.